metablaster/WindowsFirewallRuleset/README.md

 - You might want to have git to check out for updates, to easily switch between branches or to contribute code.

-- VS Code is preferred and recommended editor to navigate code and edit scripts for your own needs or contribution.
+- VS Code is preferred and recommended editor to navigate code and or to edit scripts for your own needs or contribution.

 - If you get VSCode, you'll also need PowerShell extension for code navigation and PowerShell